 ● Low self-esteem

-Digital addiction is the compulsive obsessive disorder of using digital devices or Digital platforms.
+Digital addiction is the obsessive-compulsive disorder of using digital devices or Digital platforms.
 It can also be this disorder of compulsive use of cell phones and the internet.
-It can also be called technology addiction or internet addiction or cell phone addiction or smartphone addiction.
+It can also be called technology addiction or internet addiction or cell phone addiction, or smartphone addiction.

 According to the Pew Research Centre, teenagers constantly feel the need to be on their cell phones and online.
 It revealed that 28% of all teenagers feel like they are hooked on social media.

-A recent study showed that withdrawal from digital addiction can be similar to the withdrawal of nicotine.
+A recent study showed that withdrawal from digital addiction could be similar to the withdrawal of nicotine.
 Some mobile applications are said to be as addictive as cocaine.
 These mobile phones provide an escape to teenagers from the challenges of real life.
-But before they are aware they get hooked on using their devices compulsively.
+But before they are aware, they get hooked on using their devices compulsively.

 Cyberbullying, Sextortion, and Pornography are the main reasons for teen anxiety.
-Digital addiction has been classified into 5 different forms and they are information overload, gaming addiction, Internet addiction, compulsive addiction, and pornography addiction.
+Digital addiction has been classified into five different forms: information overload, gaming addiction, Internet addiction, compulsive addiction, and pornography addiction.
 They are explained as follows:

 1. Information Overload

-Using a mobile phone for surfing online too much, can lead to a decrease in productivity at school due to information overload.
+Using a mobile phone for surfing online too much can decrease productivity at school due to information overload.
 Teenagers can have an overload of information as they surf the internet to gain more and more knowledge that they might not require in their real life.

 However, one thing to keep in mind is all the information that kids obtain from the internet might not be relevant.
-Some of the news or information on the internet can be fake.
+In addition, some of the news or information on the internet can be fake.
 Thus, before believing any information, ask your teenager to do proper research.

 2. Gaming Addiction

-Online games are now really popular on cell phones.
-Teenagers get hooked on mobile games and cannot stop playing this game harming their social life and productivity at school.
-Most mobile games are made to be incredibly addictive for the benefit of the mobile game company.
-For example, PUBG, Fortnite, mobile legend, Ludo, Candy Crush, etc.
+Online games are now top-rated on cell phones.
+Teenagers get hooked on mobile games and cannot stop playing this game, harming their social life and productivity at school.
+Most mobile games are made to be incredibly addictive for the benefit of the mobile game company—for example, PUBG, Fortnite, mobile legend, Ludo, Candy Crush, etc.

-When teenagers start to get addicted to mobile games, they start to prioritize games more than their studies and their personal life.
-They only see the positive side of gaming when they are addicted to mobile gaming and ignore the negative sides.
+When teenagers start to get addicted to mobile games, they prioritize games more than their studies and personal lives.
+They only see the positive side of gaming when addicted to mobile gaming and ignore the opposing sides.

 3. Internet Addiction